LovelySanta/FactorioMod-ForceFields/README.md

 # Changelog
 ### Future
-+ Tooltips when hovering over the buttons (waiting on 0.17)
++ Tooltips when hovering over the buttons
-+ New help '?' screen (waiting on 0.17)
++ New help '?' screen
 ### Latest release
-+ See ingame changelog or find it [here on github](https://github.com/LovelySanta/FactorioMod-ForceFields/blob/master/changelog.txt).
++ See ingame changelog or find it [here on github](https://github.com/LovelySanta/FactorioMods/blob/master/ForceFields2/changelog.txt).